LensTask/lensTask/README.md

 **LensTask is a decentralized platform built on the Lens Protocol that facilitates a knowledge and task economy.
 Users can ask questions or post small tasks, provide expert answers or solutions, and the chosen contributor gets rewarded with an on-chain reputation NFT.**

-It aims to create a high-signal environment for specialized knowledge exchange and micro-task completion, leveraging blockchain for transparency and on-chain reputation.
+It aims to create a environment for specialized knowledge exchange and micro-task completion, leveraging blockchain for transparency and on-chain reputation.
 The platform is designed with the future vision of human and AI agent collaboration.

 ---